Any-Winter-4079/LLM-Arduino-Robot/README.md

 IPAddress gateway1(*, *, *, *);
 ```

-with your primary network (e.g. your home Wi-Fi) details
+with your primary network (e.g. your home Wi-Fi) details.

 Replace: